Becoming A Basic Emergency Medical Technician

 Your training hours should include both classroom and field training.

-The Bureau of Labor Statistics predicts employment growth for EMS, including EMT’s, to grow a whopping 24% through 2024 which will add close to 59,000 new jobs.
-When the national average for employment growth is around 5%, 24% is tremendous and noteworthy.
+The Bureau of Labor Statistics predicts employment growth for EMS, including EMT’s, to grow a whopping 15 percent through 2026 which will add close to 37,400 new jobs.
+The national average for employment growth is between 5 and 7 percent.

 One of the reasons for this enormous spike in employment growth for EMT’s is the fact that the US population is aging.
 With age comes more related illnesses such as heart attacks and strokes, which will increase calls to 9-1-1, thus increasing the calls to EMS.
 And sadly, there will always be natural disasters, car accidents, fires, and other such unfortunate circumstances calling for the need of EMT’s and Paramedics.